daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   <br>

   This section details a method of launching an instance on AWS Educate's EC2 server.
-Demonstrational gifs are provided alongside the instructions, which feature the interface being used for this purpose.
+Demonstrational gifs are provided alongside the instructions, which feature the interfaces being used for this purpose.

   #### Customizing an Instance <a name="seven-steps"></a>

 |<img src="https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/1_nav_to_console_.gif" width="800" height="370" />|
 |---|

   Log into your AWS Educate account.
 The "My Classrooms" tab on the top banner in the interface directs to the complete list of classrooms supported on the account.
 From there, select the desired classroom by clicking the blue "Go to classroom" button.
-The third party application, Vocareum, will launch, allowing the management of the classroom.
-To access cloud platform tools, select "AWS console."
-To launch an EC2 instance, select EC2 from the list of services AWS provides.
+The third-party application, Vocareum, will launch, showing an overview of the classroom.
+To manage, select "AWS console."
+To launch the proper instance, select EC2 from the dropdown menu labeled "All services".

+  :bulb: Your browser may block pop-ups from Vocarem.

   <br>

 |<img src="https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/2_start_instance.gif" width="800" height="370" />|
 |---|

-  The following instructions detail the process of creating an instance with access to the tools necessary in an Econometrics classroom, including Anaconda, Jupyter Hub, Python, R, and Stata.

-  First, select an Ubuntu server as the desired Amazon Machine Image (AMI).
+  Select an Ubuntu server as the desired Amazon Machine Image (AMI).
 This demonstration utilizes Ubuntu 20.4, though other Ubuntu servers will also be suitable.

   The next tab requests an instance type to be selected.
 The "general purpose" option will be preselected and is available with AWS's free tier.
 Click "Next: Configure Image" to continue.

   Immediately continue to "Next: Add Storage."